Prom Queen (Beach Bunny song)

 "Prom Queen" is a song recorded by American rock band Beach Bunny.
 The song was released on August 10, 2018.
+The song went viral on TikTok in November 2019 along with other indie pop songs such as Ant Saunders' 2019 single "Yellow Hearts."

 Background

 Trifilio wrote the track for a friend that was struggling with body issues.
 The song has been called "a protest of Euro-centric beauty standards."
 Trifilio was nervous to release the song, with it lacking a romantic theme that was commonplace for many of her songs: "I was scared it would be listened to in the wrong way, like I was encouraging eating disorders.
 In general, I think there’s a void (in pop music) in discussing social issues, and I hope to write more songs like that."
 The song is the namesake of the band's fourth extended play, first issued in August 2018.

 "Prom Queen" is one of many songs that went viral on the Chinese video-sharing service TikTok, with hundreds of thousands of user-generated videos featuring the song as its soundtrack.
 Abby Jones at Pitchfork described many of these clips as featuring "a girl posing in front of a phone camera to illustrate Trifilio's opening lines: 'Shut up, count your calories/I never looked good in mom jeans.'"
 The song first went viral in April 2019, months after its release.